Employer of Record (EOR) in Croatia

 Please note that Croatian laws and regulations can change.
 So, it’s important to keep abreast of the latest developments regarding labour law.

-Why Choose Native Teams as your Croatia Employer of Record?
+Why choose Native Teams as your Croatia Employer of Record?

 Native Teams has the hands-on expertise needed for compliant global work.
 Through our EOR services, you can get locally compliant employment contracts, manage social security contributions and taxes and obtain work permits with ease.
 Focus on perfecting your craft on the global scene while we handle all the administrative work for you.

 An Employer of Record (EOR) is a third-party entity that assumes the legal responsibilities of employing workers for another company.
 The EOR manages tasks such as payroll, tax compliance, benefits, and legal adherence to local labour laws.
-It also supports freelancers and remote workers in formalising employment status and accessing benefits.

 An EOR fully takes on legal employment responsibilities like payroll, taxes, and compliance, while a PEO shares these responsibilities with the client in a co-employment arrangement.
 EORs are suited for companies expanding into new regions without legal entities, whereas PEOs are used by businesses already operating in a country to streamline HR functions.